taylor-curran/prefect-pacc-2024/4_automations_event-feed/README.md

     ![Alt text](images/action_ui.png)
 4. Name your automation:
     ![Alt text](images/automation_name.png)
-5. Run a deployment (ensure that it meets the criteria set in your automation's trigger, eg. the tags `pacc` and `taylor`)
+5. Run a deployment (ensure that it meets the criteria set in your automation's trigger, e.g. the tags `pacc` and `taylor`)

 ## 2. Browse the [events](https://docs.prefect.io/latest/concepts/events/) dashboard.